terricain/aws_ecr_proxy/README.md

 # AWS ECR Proxy

 Simple ECR proxy which manages AWS ECR authentication and handles the Link headers.
-The container also has endpoints for Kubernetes liveness and readyness probes.
+The container also has endpoints for Kubernetes liveness and readiness probes.

 ### Usage